 |Central 中南 Zhōngnán||Yue 粤菜|

 Here’s my current plan of action, noting dishes & drinks to try and places to try them, and the map version of the same.
 All things considered, I’d prefer to eat everyday/street/”real” food instead of fancy 5-star hotel restaurant stuff, but I’m open to everything.
-If you have suggestions or would like to you’d like to offer your services as tour guide/translator/culinary consultant, please comment directly on the doc or drop me a line!
+If you have suggestions or would like to you’d like to offer your services as tour guide/translator/culinary consultant, please comment directly on the doc, join the 34 Province Project mailing list or Telegram group or drop me a line!

 Pick an link from the table above, or start your journey here: Xinjiang >>>